damiant/dust/roadmap.md

 - 🟠 Document ways to disconnect and not use your phone

 - 🟠 Now map needs music
-- 🟠 Error: white screened the events page after a day had passed
-- 🔵 If you favorite an event and return to the event list it is not starred

 ## Feedback: Requested Features